 A new trailer has to be ordered and it can take two months to a year to get in.
 A used trailer could be sitting on the lot.
 Maxim is always looking for good used trailers to add to the inventory and tries to keep a wide variety of trailers available.

 |5||Does a trailer need to have a provincial trailer safety and does that impact the price of the trailer?

-There are three ways to buy a trailer – with a new safety, the current safety or as is.
-With a new safety, it’s brought in to the shop, inspected and if it’s given a clean bill of health, it gets a new sticker on it with the same date one year from now.
+There are three ways to buy a trailer – with a new safety, the current safety, or as is.
+With a new safety, it’s brought in to the shop and inspected by a qualified technician who diagnoses any issues.
+The trailer cannot pass the provincial safety standard until those issues are repaired.
+The trailer will then get a provincial sticker that is good for one year from the certification date.